Showing posts with label Driving - Racers. Show all posts

 You're not alone!

-Beware, you aren't actually on a race track, it's a highway.
-So annoying civilians are driving on these once-safe roads who seem to love head-on collisions!!
-There are also cops so it's a good job that your car is fitted with a radar to help signal when they are nearby.
-Then, you have a choice of being good or watching them disappear in your rearview mirror!
+Beware, you aren't actually on a race track; it's a highway.
+So, with that in mind, you should watch out for other people.
+I'm talking about those annoying civilians who are driving on these (once-safe) roads.
+They seem to love head-on collisions!!
+There are also cops, so it's a good job that your car is fitted with a radar to help signal when they are nearby.
+Either slow down or hit the pedal to watch them disappear in your rearview mirror!

 Sometimes your road trip can go terribly wrong!